Interested-Deving-1896/kde-eco-website/content/blog/2023-04-14-sok23-eco-tester.md

 Thanks to [Emmanuel Charruau](https://invent.kde.org/echarruau) and [Karanjot Singh](https://invent.kde.org/drquark), who developed the base code for creating, parsing, and running scenario scripts by adding support for mouse clicks and writing text to screen (taking input from the CLI) using `xdotool` and `pynput`.

-During SoK23 I worked on the following in order to enhance the functionality of `KdeEcoTest`: refactoring, new Cli and repeat actions, modal window support, [`OSCAR`](https://oscar.umwelt-campus.de/) formatting & runtime logs, keyboard support, and mouse drag.
+During SoK23 I worked on the following in order to enhance the functionality of `KdeEcoTest`: refactoring, new CLI and repeat actions, modal window support, [`OSCAR`](https://oscar.umwelt-campus.de/) formatting & runtime logs, keyboard support, and mouse drag.
 I will discuss each below.

 #### Refactoring